Flying with the Dalai Lama's Cat

 I now have The Art of Purring in my collection too and I am very much looking forward to reading it having enjoyed The Dalai Lama's Cat so much.
 More later...

-I so want to read this book! here HHC (His Holiness' Cat) goes on her own personal journey to discover the cause of purring.
+I so wanted to read this book. here HHC (His Holiness' Cat) goes on her own personal journey to discover the cause of purring.
 The kind of purring that comes straight from the heart!
 She has many hair-raising adventures along the way too!

 Here David Michie dexcribes how he got the idea for the Dalai Lama's Cat and how she got her voice from his own Princess Wasik....

 A really lovely review of the book that tells you some of the story - hopefully enough to whet your appetite and read this gorgeous book!

 Do you think we have much to learn from animals?